-- To ensure effective operational leadership is sustained with enough capacity to facilitate excellent outcomes for pupils - To effectively implement ECF and maintain links with universities to ensure high quality workforce - To ensure that teacher workload is managed and ensure policies offer efficiencies whilst maximising impact on pupil learning - To ensure that the curriculum offer demonstrates a clear progression of knowledge and skills through Pathways over time responsive to ongoing pupil need - To ensure that high standards provision for PPG are maintained and that achievement gaps are 'levelled up' - Action research in classrooms - To ensure that safeguarding arrangements remain fully compliant and that all staff are aware of their role and vigilant to risks - To ensure that statutory health and safety responsibilities are effectively managed - School estates management remains maintained to a high standard - Supporting Pupils with Medical Conditions Policy and practices are monitored - To continue financial stability by minimising potential risks - To continue financial stability through continued fundraising - Systems Lead roles continue to support SEND provision across county and beyond - Stronger practice hubs partner as part of DfE Early Years recovery support programme - Services to families enhanced across partner schools and this includes counselling services and mental health support in liaison with health and social care professionals
+- To ensure effective operational leadership is sustained with enough capacity to facilitate excellent outcomes for pupils - To effectively implement ECF and maintain links with universities to ensure high quality workforce - To ensure that teacher workload is managed and ensure policies offer efficiencies whilst maximising impact on pupil learning - To ensure that the curriculum offer demonstrates a clear progression of knowledge and skills through Pathways over time responsive to ongoing pupil need - To ensure that high standards provision for PPG are maintained and that achievement gaps are 'levelled up' - Action research in classrooms continues - To ensure that safeguarding arrangements remain fully compliant and that all staff are aware of their role and vigilant to risks - To ensure that statutory health and safety responsibilities are effectively managed - School estates management remains maintained to a high standard - Supporting Pupils with Medical Conditions Policy and practices are monitored - To continue financial stability by minimising potential risks - To continue financial stability through continued fundraising - Systems Lead roles continue to support SEND provision across county and beyond - Outward facing work continues to support SEND provision across county and beyond - Services to families enhanced and includes for eg. Citizens Advice services - Community links enhanced and barriers removed as school move into off site spaces eg. community café